simh/simh/0readmeAsynchIO.txt

 device layer (in sim_tape.c) which combined these multiple operations.
 This approach will dovetail well with a potential future addition of operations on physical tapes as yet another supported tape format.

+Programming Console and Multiplexer devices to leverage Asynch I/O to minimize 'unproductive' polling.

+There are two goals for asynchronous Multiplexer I/O: 1) Minimize polling to only happen when data is available, not arbitrarily on every clock tick, and 2) to have polling actually happen as soon as data may be available.
+In most cases no effort is required to add Asynch I/O support to a multiplexer device emulation.
+If a device emulation takes the normal model of polling for arriving data on every simulated clock tick, then if Asynch I/O is enabled, then device will operate asynchronously and behave well.
+There is one restriction in this model.
+Specifically,  the device emulation logic can't expect that there will be a particular number (clock tick rate maybe) of invocations of a unit service routine to perform polls in any interval of time (this is what we're trying to change, right?).
+Therefore presumptions about measuring time by counting polls is not valid.
+If a device needs to manage time related activities, then the device should create a separate unit which is dedicated to the timing activities and which explicitly schedules a different unit service routine for those activities as needed.
+Such scheduled polling should only be enabled when actual timing is required.

+A device which is unprepared to operate asynchronously can specifically disable multiplexer Asynch I/O for that device by explicitly defining NO_ASYNCH_MUX at compile time.
+This can be defined at the top of a particular device emulation which isn't capable of asynch operation, or it can be defined globally on the compile command line for the simulator.
+Alternatively, if a specific Multiplexer device doesn't function correctly under the multiplexer asynchronous environment and it will never be revised to operate correctly, it may set the TMUF_NOASYNCH bit in its unit flags field.

+Console I/O can operate asynchronously if the simulator notifies the tmxr/console subsystem which device unit is used by the simulator to poll for console input.
+This is done by including sim_tmxr.h in the source module which contains the console input device definition and calling tmxr_set_console_input_unit().  tmxr_set_console_input_unit would usually be called in a device reset routine.

+Some devices will need a small amount of extra coding to leverage the Multiplexer Asynch I/O capabilties.
+Devices which require extra coding have one or more of the following characteristics:
+- they poll for input data on a different unit (or units) than the unit which was provided when tmxr_attach was called with.
+- they poll for connections on a different unit than the unit which was provided when tmxr_attach was called with.

+The extra coding required for proper operation is to call tmxr_set_line_unit() to associate the appropriate input polling unit to the respective multiplexer line.

+sim_tmxr consumers:
+  - Altair Z80 SIO   devices = 1, units = 1,      lines = 4,  flagbits = 8, Untested Asynch
+  - HP2100 BACI      devices = 1, units = 1,      lines = 1,  flagbits = 3, Untested Asynch
+  - HP2100 MPX       devices = 1, units = 10,     lines = 8,  flagbits = 2, Untested Asynch
+  - HP2100 MUX       devices = 3, units = 1/16/1, lines = 16, flagbits = 4, Untested Asynch
+  - I7094 COM        devices = 2, units = 4/33,   lines = 33, flagbits = 4, Untested Asynch
+  - Interdata PAS    devices = 2, units = 1/32,   lines = 32, flagbits = 3, Untested Asynch
+  - Nova QTY         devices = 1, units = 1,      lines = 64, flagbits = 1, Untested Asynch
+  - Nova TT1         devices = 2, units = 1/1,    lines = 1,  flagbits = 1, Untested Asynch
+  - PDP-1 DCS        devices = 2, units = 1/32,   lines = 32, flagbits = 0, Untested Asynch
+  - PDP-8 TTX        devices = 2, units = 1/4,    lines = 4,  flagbits = 0, Untested Asynch
+  - PDP-11 DC        devices = 2, units = 1/16,   lines = 16, flagbits = 5, Untested Asynch
+  - PDP-11 DL        devices = 2, units = 1/16,   lines = 16, flagbits = 3, Untested Asynch
+  - PDP-11 DZ        devices = 1, units = 1/1,    lines = 32, flagbits = 0, Good Asynch
+  - PDP-11 VH        devices = 1, units = 4,      lines = 32, flagbits = 4, Good Asynch
+  - PDP-18b TT1      devices = 2, units = 1/16,   lines = 16, flagbits = 0, Untested Asynch
+  - SDS MUX          devices = 2, units = 1/32,   lines = 32, flagbits = 0, Untested Asynch
+  - sim_console                                                             Good Asynch

+Program Clock Devices to leverage Asynsh I/O

+simh's concept of time is calibrated by counting the number of instructions which the simulator can execute in a given amount of wall clock time.
+Once this is determined, the appropriate value is continually recalibrated and used throughout a simulator to schedule device time related delays as needed.
+Historically, this was fine until modern processors started having dynamically variable processor clock rates.
+On such host systems, the simulator's concept of time passing can vary drastically, which may cause dramatic drifting of the simulated operating system's concept of time.
+Once all devices are disconnected from the calibrated clock's instruction count, the only concern for time in the simulated system is that it's clock tick be as accurate as possible.
+This has worked well in the past, however each simulator was burdened with providing code which facilitated managing the concept of the relationship between the number of instructions executed and the passage of wall clock time.
+To accomodate the needs of activities or events which should be measured against wall clock time (vs specific number of instructions executed), the simulator framework has been extended to specifically provide event scheduling based on elapsed wall time.
+A new API can be used by devices to schedule unit event delivery after the passage of a specific amount of wall clock time.
+The api sim_activate_after() provides this capability.
+This capability is not limited to being available ONLY when compiling with SIM_SYNCH_IO defined.
+When SIM_ASYNCH_IO is defined, this facility is implemented by a thread which drives the delivery of these events from the host system's clock ticks (interpolated as needed to accomodate hosts with relatively large clock ticks).
+When SIM_ASYNCH_IO is not defined, this facility is implemented using the traditional simh calibrated clock approach.

+Run time requirements to use SIM_ASYNCH_IO.
+The Posix threads API (pthreads) is required for asynchronous execution.
+Most *nix platforms have these APIs available and on these platforms simh is typically built with these available since on these platforms, pthreads is required for simh networking support.
+Windows can also utilize the pthreads APIs if the compile and run time support for the win32Pthreads package has been installed on the build system.